Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Introduction

 Section~\ref{sect.nom.pow} considers lattices over nominal sets. \emph{The} technical highlight here is the characterisation of universal quantification in terms of \emph{fresh-finite limits} (Definition~\ref{defn.nom.poset} and subsequent results).
 Combined with impredicativity and the $\sigma$-action we arrive at Definitions~\ref{defn.D.impredicative} and~\ref{defn.india}, which are the lattice-theoretic structure within which we eventually build models of the $\lambda$-calculus which we write $\india$ (pronounced `India').

 Section~\ref{sect.sigma.foleq} shows that (simplifying) every nominal powerset is a model of Definition~\ref{defn.D.impredicative}.
-A technical highlight here is Proposition~\ref{prop.freshcap.equiv}: a characterisation of universal quantification on nominal sets in terms of universal and new-quantification over all atoms.
-Definition~\ref{defn.nu.U} is also interesting just because it shows how the $\sigma$-action can be combined with other sets operations to do predicate logic.
+Technical highlights here are Definition~\ref{defn.nu.U}, Lemma~\ref{lemm.technical}, and Proposition~\ref{prop.all.sub.commute} which show how to interpret universal quantification and check that it commutes with the $\sigma$-action.

 Section~\ref{sect.completeness} uses filters and prime filters to give a nominal sets representation of any $\india$, and Section~\ref{sect.stone} extends this to a full duality.

 This duality is for a propositional logic with quantifiers.
 To handle the $\lambda$-calculus we need more: this happens in Section~\ref{sect.operators}.
 The most important points are probably the introduction of $\app$ and its right adjoint $\ppa$ in Definition~\ref{defn.FOLeq.pp}, and the observation that their topological dual is a \emph{combination operator} $\bpp$ in Definition~\ref{defn.bpp}.